-Brewery Spelunking: Milwaukee's oldest brewery building
+Brewery Spelunking: One of Milwaukee's oldest brewery buildings

 "Uneasy" might be a good word to describe the feeling I experienced as Adam Spoerri and I stood in a subterranean beer storage cave – out of service for well over a century – on Milwaukee's near South Side.